User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 Exploration: Getting People To Consider You

-Once potential customers are aware they have a problem to solve and develop a buying intent, they will compare the different alternatives to pick the best one: you need to convince them to consider your product as a solution.
+Once potential customers are aware they have a problem to solve and develop a buying intent, they will compare the different alternatives to pick the best one.
+The exploration stage is where you can offer up your service as one of their potential solutions.

 First, optimize your pricing page to give a complete and transparent picture of your different pricing plans.
 Complex pricing will turn people off, so good communication is key.